El-Extraterrestre/ydrRendererPoC/readme.md

 ### Usage ###
 This program only can parse decompressed and decrypted files, use CodeX from dexyfex for it.
-Or dump from memory.\
+Or dump from memory.
-1. put the .ydr file under resources>models\
+1. put the .ydr file under resources>models
-2. put the textures as .dds in resources>textures\
+2. put the textures as .dds in resources>textures
-3. and add the name in graphics>GUI.h (I forgot this cumbersome way)\
+3. and add the name in graphics>GUI.h (I forgot this cumbersome way)
-4. `make`\
+4. `make`
-5. run app
+5. run app\
-**Controls**
+**Controls:**\
 WASD + QE + Mouse for movement\
 Tab for menu\
 Esc to close\